How Ennodia Works

 Recover

 Section titled “Recover”Failure handling is part of the execution plan.
-Nodes can time out, fail, be cancelled, or return partial output without hiding what happened.
+Nodes can time out, fail, enter

 Compare

-Section titled “Compare”When several agents produce answers, Ennodia does not concatenate them.
-A judge can produce a structured comparison: agreements, contradictions, unique insights, blind spots, and risks.
-A synthesizer then uses that comparison and the original outputs to create the final result.
+Section titled “Compare”When multiple agents produce answers, Ennodia does not concatenate them.
+A Judge can produce a structured comparison: agreements, contradictions, unique insights, blind spots, and risks.
+The Result Advisor then uses that comparison and the original outputs to create the recommended result.

-Compare is model-led synthesis, not formal voting or consensus.
+Compare uses model judgment.
+It does not use formal voting or consensus.

 Return